-Veneers can last over a decade if they are well taken care of.
+If you take good care of your veneers, they can last well over a decade.
 However, depending on the type of wear that you have on your veneers, they may need to be replaced sooner.

-To make your veneers last longer, practice excellent oral hygiene and protect your teeth when you can.
-Brushing, flossing, and avoiding excessive teeth grinding will allow your veneers to last longer.
+It’s important to practice excellent oral care in order to ensure veneers last longer.
+Also protect your teeth when you can by brushing, flossing, and avoiding excessive teeth grinding.
+All of these steps will allow your veneers to last longer.

 If the veneers become worn or chipped, the veneer will need repaired or replaced.

 Will you be able to tell that I have veneers?

 Your dentist will take special care to ensure that your veneers match your existing teeth.
 They will be color matched to your surrounding teeth, making them look as natural as possible.

 Depending on the type of veneer and how many veneers you would like, the price will differ.
 Contact our office to learn more about veneers pricing and payment plans.

 If you are ready to take your smile to the next step or have any additional questions, contact our office to schedule a cosmetic dental consultation.
 North Shore Restorative & Implant Dentistry Phone Number (516) 484-6394

 Keeping your gums healthy is vital to ensuring that your mouth stays clean and your teeth stay intact and in pristine condition.
 Incorporating a few simple steps into your daily oral hygiene routine will keep your teeth and gums healthy, happy and your smile shining bright for years to come.